endurodave/CoreDump/README.md

 The frame pointers are marked in red.
 Notice that the frame pointers point to a return address location further down into the stack making a linked list of frames.
 For instance, `200003D4` points to function return address `080003DB`.
 It's not very difficult to create an alternate algorithm that seeks out the frame pointers and uses those to more effectively extract the return addresses.
 A valid frame pointer must point further down into the stack but not past the stack start.
 If the frame pointer fails the check, skip and move to the next value.
 If the linked list of frame pointers ends up at the `EFEFEFEF` marker, then the algorithm correctly followed the chain.

 The advantage of this algorithm is that once the code syncs up with the frame pointer linked list, it can jump over large chunks of stack variables making it faster.
 It can also give slightly better call stack results under some conditions.
-The other algorithm just uses brute force examination of each 32-bit value picking off addresses that lay within the flash range making it more generic.
+The presented algorithm just uses brute force examination of each 32-bit value picking off addresses that lay within the flash range making it more generic.

 # After Reboot

 After the core dump is stored, the processor reboots.
 The `IsCoreDumpStored()` function checks to see if a core dump has been stored at startup.
-If so, `CoreDumpGet()` is used to get the crash data in readiness for persistence or transmission.
-CoreDumpReset() resets the key values in readiness for the next crash.
+If so, `CoreDumpGet()` is used to get the crash data in readiness for persistence or transmission. `CoreDumpReset()` resets the key values in readiness for the next crash.

 ```cpp
 int main(void)